tidymodels/tidymodels.org/learn/develop/filtro/index.html.md

 ## Introduction

-To use code in this article,  you will need to install the following packages: filtro.
+To use code in this article,  you will need to install the following packages: filtro and modeldata.

 You can construct new scoring objects using `class_score()`.
 This article is a guide to creating new scoring objects.